The Origin of Humanity: Who Was the First Person on Earth?

 Unraveling the Mystery of Human Origins!

-First person on Earth - lone human standing in the middle of desert
+First person on Earth ever standing in the jungle from behind

 Related: